For Authors

 • If the paper is reviewed, the associate editor will coordinate the reviews and correspond with the author regarding any recommendations for revision.
 The associate editor can see who the author is and vice versa.

 • Our approach is to widen the circle if there are vastly different assessments.
-If two reviewers disagree about the publishability of a paper, we would rather get a third expert involved than ‘weight’ the opinion of one reviewer over the other.
-This method counters possible bias associated with valuing some voices more than others.
-The associate and/or chief editor will decide whether further reviews are necesssary.
+If two reviewers disagree about the publishability of a paper, we may get a third expert involved.
+This method counters possible bias.

 Review process

-• Reviewers give detailed feedback as well as an overall recommendation (i.e., accept with minor revision, accept with major revision, or reject / redirect).
+– Reviewers give detailed feedback as well as an overall recommendation (e.g., accept with minor revision, accept with major revision, or reject / redirect).

-• The associate and chief editors consider the reviews before making their decisions.
+– The associate and chief editors consider the reviews before making their final decisions.

-• In other words, you do not have to implement everything the reviewers suggest.
+– In other words, you do not have to implement everything the reviewers suggest.
 However, you must be willing to explain how you have considered the points they raised.
-As the author, you cannot be forced to take a specific position or cite a specific source; we value authors’ independence.
-The editorial suggestions are aimed at improving the academic standard of papers rather than removing academic freedom.
+As the author, you cannot be forced to take a specific position or cite a specific source.
+The editorial suggestions are merely aimed at improving the standard of papers.

-• Authors are typically allowed one or two rounds of revisions, guided by the reviews and editors.
+– Authors often have one or two rounds of revisions, guided by the reviews and editors.
 A third round of reviews may occur but is not guaranteed.
-Generally, the paper will go back to the original reviewers if they are still available, before possibly being sent to other reviewers.

-• You may choose to colour-highlight revisions within your paper.
+– You may choose to colour-highlight revisions within your paper.
 This can help reviewers and editors to find the parts that have been changed or added.
-(Highlighting is not a requirement.)
+Highlighting is not mandatory.

 Publishing decisions and communication

-• Authors may object to or query editorial decisions at any stage, provided they reduce their complaints to writing so that their comments can be circulated to relevant members of the editorial team to consider.
-Write to the managing editor with complaints and queries at jae@eisa.org.
-If your complaint is about the managing editor or a member of the editorial board, still use this address, as your complaint will be forwarded to the chief editor.
-Please focus your complaint on matters of content and academic concerns where possible.
+• Authors may object to or query editorial decisions at any stage, provided they reduce their complaints to writing so they can be circulated to relevant editorial members to consider.
+Write to the managing editor with complaints and queries at